Christian Klar: Imprisonment

 Klar was imprisoned from 1982 to December 2008.
 In early 2007 he petitioned Bundespräsident Horst Köhler to be pardoned but was denied.
 He may have damaged his chance at a pardon by making anti-capitalist comments in January 2007, but he was released on 19 December 2008 after serving over 26 years of his life sentence.
-Klar showed no remorse for his crimes.

 Families of RAF victims, as well as politicians, were outraged.
 Jürgen Vietor, co-pilot of Lufthansa Flight 181, sent a letter of protest to the President of Germany and returned his Federal Cross of Merit.
-He questioned why "perpetrators receive more care and attention in our state than victims?"
+He questioned, "why do perpetrators receive more care and attention in our state than victims?"